GPSPic/Employee_Management/readme.md

 - Promote an employee to management track
 - Display the lowest performing employees (bottom 30%?) in the past 3 months for focused support and coaching
 - Add a way for employees to evaluate their managers?
+- Prevent records deletion if less than 6 years have passed